Code-Institute-Submissions/MS1-Between-the-lines/README.md

 * Find your community link on the About page to be sure the link works properly
 * Every close features in the modals (cross on the bottom right, close button on the bottom right) to ensure they work properly

-You can find the details of the full test performed on this project [here](documentation/test/fulltest_doc.pdf).
+You can find the details of the full test performed (with screenshots) on this project [here](documentation/test/fulltest_doc.pdf).

 # Deployment